Blitzen/Angular-Chronicle/README.md

 variable in an array.
 However watching a specific variable in an object is just fine.

-This watch variable will record the entire variable.
-So if the watch variable is an array or object, it will watch everything in the object/array:
+The watch will record the entire variable.
+So if the watch variable is an object or array, it will watch everything in the object/array:

 ```javascript
 $scope.obj = {};